kavia-common/containerized-network-management-5850-6020/Frontend/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+API base is controlled via REACT_APP_API_BASE (defaults to `/api`).
+Ensure the backend is reachable at the same origin under `/api` or configure a proxy.

 ### `npm test`

 Launches the test runner in interactive watch mode.